Ultimate Maldives Travel Guide & Review of the Riu Atoll

 This Guide contains affiliate links.
 This means I may earn a small commission should you choose to make a purchase using my link, but this is at no extra cost to you.
 I love all of these companies anyways, and you will too, so go on, help a girl out.

 Which Maldives Island to Choose?

-The Maldives is formed by 26 natural atolls, each containing its own slice of paradise.
+This spectacular destination is formed by 26 natural atolls, each containing a slice of paradise.
 Atolls are coral formations that typically have a reef that fringes a central lagoon and houses a handful of small coral islands.
 Only about a quarter of the islands are habited, with approximately 90 of them home to tourist resorts.

-The Maldives resorts are typically luxurious, exclusive and cater to those who like a stress-free, all-inclusive experience.
-However, with so many Maldives Islands to choose from, it is hard to know where to stay and which island is best.
+The Maldives resorts are typically luxurious, exclusive, and cater to those who like a stress-free, all-inclusive experience.
+However, it is hard to know where to stay and which island is best with so many Maldives Islands to choose from.

-This Maldives Travel Guide is based on my experiences at the Riu Palace Maldivas, located on the private island of Kedhigandu on the Dhaalu Atoll.
-That being said, many of the resorts are similar in all-inclusive facilities.
+This Maldives Travel Guide reflects my experiences at the Riu Palace Maldivas, located on the private island of Kedhigandu on the Dhaalu Atoll.
+That being said, many of the resorts have similar all-inclusive facilities.

 Travelling to the Maldives Islands

 If you’re travelling to the Maldives internationally, you will probably land at the Male International Airport (Velena) in the capital.
 But, unfortunately, the travel doesn’t stop there.
 Depending on your final destination, it is likely you will still have a lot of travel ahead.

 The best time to visit the Maldives islands in the Indian Ocean is between December and March, as this is the dry season, but this is also the peak time and most expensive.

 Check out the best travel resources online for useful links and recommendations to help you plan your travel.
 I have selected a few great Maldives deals for you to consider below: